sszz01/parklens-cv-model/README.md

 ## Overview
 ParkLens-Model is a computer vision model designed to analyze video footage of parking lots to identify empty and occupied parking spots.
 It is a second repository of the ParkLens-AI App, that is used to store folders for the model.

+**Note: This repository goes along with the parking app, the repository of which can be found here: https://github.com/sszz01/ParkLens-AI.
+This guide is for the CV model development only, please refer to other repo for Swift and iOS setup guidelines.**

 ## Features
-**Real-time Object Detection – Detects cars, motorcycles, buses, and trucks.**
+**Real-time Object Detection – Detects cars, motorcycles, buses, and trucks.**<br>
-**Vehicle Tracking – YOLOv11 classification**
+**Vehicle Tracking – YOLOv11 classification.**<br>
-**Parking Management – Determines available and occupied parking spots.**
+**Parking Management – Determines available and occupied parking spots.**<br>
-**Live Stream Support – Works with both recorded videos and real-time camera feeds (soon about to me camera-only)**
+**Live Stream Support – Works with both recorded videos and real-time camera feeds (soon about to me camera-only).**<br>

 ## ⚙️ Installation